AHKerrigan/ZeroShotActionRecognition/README.md

 In particular, be sure to set the correct folder for your copies of UCF101 and HDMB.
 Kinetics requires a metadata file with the list of videos and classes.
 An example can be found at [kineticssmall.txt](kineticssmall.txt)

-If you would like to use Weights&Biases, be sure to set *opt.wandb* to true, and set your username inside of [main.py](main.py)
+If you would like to use Weights&Biases, be sure to set *opt.wandb* to true, and set your username inside of [main.py](main.py).
+If you are on a cluster, and would not like spam from tqdm, you can set *opt.cluster* to false.

 Here are setups to replicate results from relevent papers